Today’s attempt to summit Mount Whitney was a crazy adventure that did not go as expected.

 My plastic bag liner “socks” got holes near the toes, allowing in water.
 My right foot looked a prune.
 I changed into another set of dry socks, retreated into my sleeping bag, and tried to take a nap.

 I’m unclear whether I actually got any sleep, but after awhile, Dylan invited me over to Flowers’ tarp; Flowers, Quoi, and Dylan were hanging out there, dry, and attempting to keep somewhat warm.
 Later, Ninja Fabric joined us.
-Quoi had started up Whitney about an hour behind us, and had turned back because, with the clouds, there’d be no views at the summit.
+Quoi had started up Whitney about an hour behind us, and had turned back before we did, because with the clouds, there’d be no views at the summit.

-We decided to attempt to summit tomorrow, leaving at 6:30 am (trying to get up for a 3:30 hike two days in a row was just going to be too hard).
-Ninja Fabric, running low on food, decided to skip a second attempt, heading on to Forester Pass due to a lack of food.
+We decided to attempt to summit tomorrow, leaving at 6:30 am.
+(Trying to get up for a strenuous 3:30 am hike two days in a row was just going to be too hard) Ninja Fabric, running low on food, decided to skip a second attempt, heading on to Forester Pass due to a lack of food.
 With the unexpected delay, I was feeling a bit better about the 10 days of food I had leaving Kennedy Meadows.

 Tomorrow: We’ll get Whitney for sure.